 He was a member of the Athletic Training Student Association at Cumberland along with Sigma Chi Nu fraternity.
 Hamilton is CPR and AED certified and is a member of the National Athletic Trainer’s Association.
 He has attended annual clinic symposiums in Philadelphia, Pa.; New Orleans, La.; and St Louis, Mo.

-Hamilton received his bachelor’s in Athletic Training from Cumberland in December 2012 and is currently enrolled in the master’s program for Sports and Exercise Pedagogy at CU.
+Hamilton received his bachelor’s in Athletic Training from Cumberland in December 2012 and is currently enrolled in the master’s program for Sports and Exercise Science at CU.